HighTechLowIQ/CookiesAndTears/README.md

 # Cookies and Tears

 Cookies and Tears is an autoclicker script for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
-It was made for a YouTube video, but it does work quite well.
+It was made for a YouTube video, but is also fully functional.
 The YouTube video can be found below:

 [![Beating THE SPIFFING BRIT at Cookie Clicker!](https://img.youtube.com/vi/6IAU7sllzq0/0.jpg)](https://www.youtube.com/watch?v=6IAU7sllzq0)